Dave Stone

 Dave Stone (born 12 June 1964) is a British science fiction writer.

 Biography

 Stone has written many spin off novels based on the BBC science fiction television series Doctor Who and Judge Dredd.

 Stone also contributed a number of comic series appearing in 2000 AD and in the Judge Dredd Megazine, focusing on the Judge Dredd universe.
-In collaboration with David Bishop and artist Shaky Kane he produced the much disliked Soul Sisters, which he has described as "a joke-trip, which through various degrees of miscommunication ended up as a joke-strip without any jokes."
+In collaboration with David Bishop and artist Shaky Kane he produced the much disliked Soul Sisters.
 Working independently, he created the better received Armitage, a take on Inspector Morse set in a future London, and also contributed to the ongoing Judge Hershey series.